Navigation

 Secretary

-Kelly Rush Williams is the President and Chief Executive Officer of Rush Funeral Homes.
+Kelly Rush is the President and Chief Executive Officer of Rush Funeral Homes.

 The Rush family has owned and operated Rush Funeral Homes since 1966 when Kelly's father, Howard J. Rush, started the businesses.
 Kelly is the youngest of four children and the daughter of Howard and Doris Rush.